Sue: Bob Baker. Why do I know that name?

 Sue: On the one hand, they’ve definitely toned down the horror.
 It’s definitely more for the kids.
 But on the other, it’s about drug addiction and suicide.
 The mix of slapstick comedy and dark humour is very strange.

 As the Mandrels continue to wreak havoc, Sue has a question.

 Sue: What do the Mandrels want, exactly?
 I don’t see the point of them.

-When Romana skips between Eden and the Empress, Sue wishes she possessed such a machine.
+As Romana skips between Eden and the Empress, Sue wishes she had a machine like that.

-Me: Which locations would you store in it?
+Me: So which locations would you store in it?